-The PortaOne monitoring system is installed on each server within the PortaSwitch® installation with default settings.
-Then the PortaOne support team adjusts the settings as part of the post-install procedure.
+The PortaOne monitoring system is supplied with a PortaSwitch® installation with default settings.
+The PortaOne support team can adjust these settings as part of the post-install procedure.
 The monitoring system installation does not require any effort from the customer - unless they wish to take part in settings adjustment.
+Before adjusting the settings, discuss your intended changes with PortaOne support so they can continue to respond to any emergency in your system in time.

-For this, the list of all indicators' names and definitions can be downloaded from here.
+The list of all indicators' names and definitions can be downloaded from here.